7 Day Maui Honeymoon Itinerary

 Day 1

-We flew into Kahului Airport and rented a car for our trip since we knew we’d want to make day trips to other parts of the island.
-The second we checked in to our resort (The Marriott Maui Ocean Club) in Lahaina we sat on the lawn, sipped tropical drinks, and napped.
-We explored the long walkway to the beach that connects to all of the other resorts and loops around to Kaanapali Beach a 3 mile stretch of white sand and gorgeous blue waters, making it one of America’s most famous beaches.
+We flew into Kahului Airport and rented a car to make day trips to other parts of the island.
+After checking in to our resort, The Marriott Maui Ocean Club in Lahaina, we sat on the lawn and sipped tropical drinks.
+We explored the long walkway to the beach that connects to all of the other resorts and loops around to Kaanapali Beach.
+This is a 3 mile stretch of white sand and gorgeous blue waters, making it one of America’s most famous beaches.
 If you watch the water long enough you will see little sea turtles poke their heads above the water as they swim by.
-It seriously never got old.
-We watched the sun sink below the water and had a very yummy dinner at Monkeypod (one of the numerous restaurants along Whaler’s Village) and their Monkeypod Mai Tai and Key lime pie were so good.
+Our favorite part of the day was watching the sun set while having a very yummy dinner at Monkeypod.
+This is one of the numerous restaurants along Whaler’s Village and their Monkeypod Mai Tai and Key lime pie were so good.

 Day 2

-My considerate new husband knew we would be tired from travels & post wedding in general, and he booked us a cabana for the entire day through Marriott, which also comes with a Cabana boy (or in our case, John the lovely man from STL who we instantly bonded with because of his Cardinals hat) and he brought us all the tropical drinks we could ever want while we literally napped, read on our kindles, and did not move all day long lol.
+My considerate new husband booked us a cabana for the entire day through Marriott.
+This comes complete with a personal Cabana boy who brought us all the tropical drinks we could ever want.
+We napped, read on our kindles, and did not move all day long.
 It was glorious.

 Day 3

-We got up early to overcast skies and a mild tropical storm that had caused a power outage throughout the resort in the night.
-So instead of sticking around we packed up our hiking gear and made our way to the Northern-most tip of the island to hike the Acid Warzone Trail to the Nakalele Blowhole.
-This was an easy, relaxed trail along the cliffs with beautiful views of the lava rocks and it really felt like being on another planet.
-The blowhole goes off every few minutes with the waves and the spray throws rainbows around!
-There were also lots of local vendors with tents set up along the roadside and we got some banana bread for our after-hike breakfast.
-It was overcast & we both forgot to apply sunscreen which was a HUGE mistake.
-Pro tip: always always wear sunscreen in Hawaii.
-For dinner we went to downtown Lahaina to Pacific’o on the Beach and enjoyed their beautiful ocean views and handcrafted cocktails.
-10/10 recommend!
+We got up early, packed up our hiking gear, and made our way to the Northern-most tip of the island.
+Here we hiked the Acid Warzone Trail to the Nakalele Blowhole.
+This was an easy, relaxed trail along the cliffs with beautiful views of the lava rocks.
+It really felt like being on another planet.
+Every few minutes the blowhole goes off with the waves and the spray throws rainbows around!
+Local vendors set up tents along the roadside so we got some banana bread for our after-hike breakfast.
+For dinner we went to downtown Lahaina to Pacific’o on the Beach.
+We enjoyed their beautiful ocean views and handcrafted cocktails.

 Day 4

 We booked a morning scuba dive with Banyan tree divers who are a husband & wife company and have been divers for 20+ years.
-They were extremely knowledgeable, trained us all the hand motions to communicate underwater and safety tips, educated us on the different species we would be seeing on our dive, and a history of the landmarks along the way.
-It was my first time ever diving and I absolutely LOVED it.
-It was a highlight of the trip for us and I’d recommend it to anyone visiting Maui.
-It was truly magical.
-The green sea turtles (or ‘Honu’) swim so close that you often have to move out of their way so they don’t bump into you, we saw a lot of Humuhumunukunukuapua’aĀ (Hawaii state fish) an octopus, a moray eel, and even a reef shark.
+They were extremely knowledgeable and trained us the hand motions to communicate underwater as well as safety tips.
+They educated us on different species we would be seeing on our dive and a history of the landmarks.
+It was my first time diving and I absolutely LOVED it.
+Absolutely a highlight of the trip and I’d recommend it to anyone visiting Maui.
+Green sea turtles (or ‘Honu’) swim so close that you have to move out of their way.
+We saw a lot of Humuhumunukunukuapua’aĀ (Hawaii state fish) as well as an octopus, a moray eel, and even a reef shark.
 SO COOL.
-And our lovely dive instructor took some really great photos & videos throughout.
+Our lovely dive instructor took some really great photos & videos throughout.

 Day 5

-We relaxed all morning (the way Jay would run down to the pool and get us chairs and Starbucks at literally 7AM every morning, vacayJay doesn’t mess around) and did a 3.5 hour sunset Catamaran tour with Sail Maui.
-It was cool to see the island from the water and the vibes were vibey, but of all our excursions this was our least favorite.
+This morning was all about relaxation so we could explore at night.
+When the sun started to go down we set sail for a 3.5 hour sunset Catamaran tour with Sail Maui.
+It was cool to see the island from the water and the vibes were vibing.
+However of all our excursions this was our least favorite.
 Totally worth it if you have a free night but not a must in my opinion.

 Day 6